nfroidure/gulp-svgicons2svgfont/README.md

 Set to true to also convert read icons that doesn't have the .svg extension.

-A string value that is used to name your font-family (required).

 #### options.appendUnicode
 Type: `Boolean`
 Default value: `false`